swiftwasm/blog.swiftwasm.org/Content/posts/5-3-released.md

 ---
 date: 2020-11-10 0:39
-description: The first stable toolchain release of SwifWasm!
+description: The first stable toolchain release of SwiftWasm!
 ---

-# The first stable toolchain release of SwifWasm!
+# The first stable toolchain release of SwiftWasm!

 ## Overview